abhilashmnair/WhatsApp-Spammer/README.md

 # WhatsApp Spammer
 A simple WhatsApp Spammer built with Python.

 Steps :

 1) Install Selenium : `pip install -U selenium`

 2) Downlaod the Chrome webdriver from [here](https://chromedriver.chromium.org/downloads).

-   (Remember to edit the spam.py file and place the path to the webdriver.exe file)
+   (Extract the zip and replace the path with the .exe file's path )

 3) Run the code : `py spam.py`